 Some prospects would find later stages of your funnel more relevant to them.
 For example, a prospect might already know about your brand and is currently doing comparisons with your competitors.
 This prospect should go directly into the Decision stage of your funnel.

 SEO marketing is ideal for this.
 It meets customers where they are along their buying journey.
 It shortens the route to a sale.
 You spend less time educating and more time selling.
 This lowers your overall marketing costs.

 Build a Newsletter

-With newsletters, you have first to figure a way to make your site visitors submit their contact information with you.
-You can then enter them into your email list and start sending them regular email content that keeps your business on top of their mind.
+With newsletters, you have first to figure a way to make your site visitors submit their contact information to you.
+You can then enter them into your email list and start sending them regular email content that keeps your business on the top of their minds.

-Gradually, reel them into taking action and holding them from dropping out of your sales pipeline.
+Gradually, reel them into taking positive action and preventing them from dropping out of your sales pipeline.